jackyzha0/jackyzha0.github.io/content/thoughts/traditional knowledge.md

 We look to 'Water is a living thing' as a case study.
 Here, two First Nations communities "*chose* to partially translate their knowledge into data because doing so enabled them to enter into dialogue with policy-makers -- with data as the lingua franca - to participate in science, and to retain control over their own data."

-This is an act of protest against the settler colonial state.
+This is an act of protest against the settler [[thoughts/colonial debt|colonial]] state.
 Data as a form of partial translation which serves as a [boundary object](thoughts/boundary%20object.md)

 Science is not apolitical, nor measurement neutral.
 - "The practices through which data is collected are informed by the social and political context where the science is being carried out as well as by the assumptions and positionality of the scientists themselves."